themsaid/wink/readme.md

 <p align="center"><img src="https://themsaid.com/img/wink.jpg?1"></p>

-Wink adds a nice UI where you can manage a publication of any size.
-You can manage posts, pages, tags, and authors.
+Wink adds a nice UI where you can manage a publication of any size with posts, pages, tags, and authors.

 You can add photos, code blocks, featured images, social media & SEO attributes, embedded HTML (YouTube Videos, Embedded Podcasts Episodes, Tweets, ...), and markdown!

 Wink is used to manage the [official Laravel blog](https://blog.laravel.com), [DivingLaravel.com](https://divinglaravel.com), and many more.

+Dark & Light modes available so everyone is happy 😁

 ## Installation